Hugo-Chia/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note: To avoid overzealous input validation for appointment date and time, we allow: **
-    * Appointments with similar start times to be created
+    * Appointments with similar start times to be created,
-    * Multiple patients to have the same appointment start time
+    * Multiple patients to have the same appointment start time, and
+    * Appointments to be created with a starting date that is in the past (relative to the local machine), for record keeping purposes.

 </box>